What type of courses are offered by the Centre and in which languages?

 Yes.
 An attendance certificate can be issued for any course you complete.

 Between 12 to 15 students.
-The maximum number of students per class is 15.
+The maximum number of students is 15 per group.

 How can I change the time of my class in the second term?